- Chart

 Core Business Areas

-- Global Wealth Management: Provides financial planning, investment management, and wealth management services to high-net-worth and ultra-high-net-worth individuals and families.
+- Wealth Management: UBS is a leading global wealth manager, offering comprehensive investment advice, wealth planning, and asset management services to high-net-worth and ultra-high-net-worth individuals and families worldwide.

 Leadership and Structure